Fat embolism syndrome

 - fat macroglobulinemia

-Fat embolism syndrome remains a clinical diagnosis.
-Imaging may aid to exclude competing differential diagnosis or be suggestive of fat embolism.
+Fat embolism syndrome remains a clinical diagnosis although imaging may be confirmatory and aid in excluding competing differential diagnoses.

 History and etymology